jonathandao0/FrcMatchTimes/README.md

 <code>python main.py 2021txcls -t 1057112576,1057949790,1058960481,1059021401</code>

-This will attempt to generate twitch.tv URLs with the appropriate timestamps of the 2021 Texas Cup - Lone Star Division matches using the Twitch Vods with the IDs 1057112576, 1057949790, 1058960481, 1059021401
+This will attempt to generate Twitch URLs with the appropriate timestamps of the 2021 Texas Cup - Lone Star Division matches using the Twitch Vods with the IDs 1057112576, 1057949790, 1058960481, 1059021401

 ## Output